 Before virtualization, enterprises relied on direct attached storage, which consisted of one or more storage RAIDs in which virtual volumes were provisioned.
 Every server had its own dedicated storage, which in turn resulted in isolated data silos throughout the enterprise.
 Computer virtualization carried on the tradition of utilizing DAS until IT Managers began realizing that the potential benefits of virtualization went beyond the initial attraction of cost savings.
 The only way to truly obtain the conceivable levels of redundancy, high availability and scalability that virtualization was capable of was to offer shared network storage to the VMs.

 The process of centralizing all storage greatly augmented the single point of storage vulnerability inherent in DAS.
 In order to avoid the pitfalls of a disrupting storage outage, vendors offered external arrays that were extremely fault tolerant and robust.
 The SAN soon became the storage system of choice.
 It achieved enterprise levels of redundancy through the utilization of RAID 50 storage volumes that encompassed multiple arrays, all driven by intelligence driven hardware.
 These highly robust specialized devices are also very expensive and require a great amount of training.
 Every SAN has a custom proprietary operating system that has to be updated and patched regularly.
 Its proprietary nature locks you in to a particular vendor, increasing opportunity costs and forcing future complicated data migrations.
-Because of its complex expensive hardware, it proved just as inflexibility as the bare metal servers that computer virtualization had sought to replace in the first place.
+Because of its complex, expensive hardware, it proved just as inflexible as the bare metal servers that computer virtualization had sought to replace in the first place.

 SDS simply utilizes commodity hardware and can be implemented on any x86 server and any server-attached storage device.
 This allows it to offer an incredible flexibility of choice for IT managers and avoids vendor lock-in as well as numerous other benefits including: